-- In 2020, the City completed a Housing Needs Assessment and the data from that study is used to support housing policies. - The Affordable Housing Trust Fund Board and Planning Board collaboratively developed a housing policy that will require developers to create units affordable to households at or below 60% of the area median income as part of market rate development. - In 2019, the City collaborated with Salem State University and the state Division of Capital Asset Management and Maintenance on a community visioning process to develop reuse concepts of the University's South Campus property (approximately 22 acres of land and buildings).
-The City has recommended redevelopment be processed through a
+- In 2021, the City amended its Accessory Dwelling Unit ordinance to allow these small naturally occurring affordable units to be created by right and limits the allowable rent to 70% of the fair market rents. - In 2020, the City completed a Housing Needs Assessment and the data from that study is used to support housing policies and continued that work in FY22 with the housing production plan. - The Affordable Housing Trust Fund Board and Planning Board collaboratively developed a housing policy that will require developers to create units affordable to households at or below 60% of the area median income as part of market rate development. - In 2019, the City adopted an expansion of the Housing Development Incentive Program (HDIP) throughout the city, to increase the feasibility of affordable development projects by providing a tax exemption to overcome financial barriers of creating affordable housing. - The City adopted zoning that allows adaptive reuse of former municipal and religious buildings into housing.
+Since adoptiond, two 100% affordable development projects were approved and a third project will be submitted in 2021.

-- 40R Smart Growth Overlay District as an opportunity to remove zoning barriers at the site and ensure that 20% of the units created be affordable. - In 2019, the City adopted an expansion of the Housing Development Incentive Program (HDIP) throughout the city, to increase the feasibility of affordable development projects by providing a tax exemption to overcome financial barriers of creating affordable housing. - The City adopted zoning that allows adaptive reuse of former municipal and religious buildings into housing.
-Since adoptiond, two 100% affordable development projects were approved and a third project will be submitted in 2021. - In 2017, the City undertook a vision plan, Imagine Salem, an extensive bilingual public process (English and Spanish) which established goals, guiding principles and measureable outcomes for housing, employment, transportation, and community life.
+• In 2017, the City undertook a vision plan, Imagine Salem, an extensive bilingual public process (English and Spanish) which established goals, guiding principles and measureable outcomes for housing, employment, transportation, and community life.